happyuc-project/web3j/docs/source/development.rst

 Developer Guide
 ===============

-Building webuj
+Building Webuj
 --------------

-webuj includes integration tests for running against a live HappyUC client.
+Webuj includes integration tests for running against a live HappyUC client.
 If you do not have a client running, you can exclude their execution as per the below instructions.

 To run a full build (excluding integration tests):